flashpunch0-0/flashpunch0-0/README.md

 - 👋 Hi, I’m @flashpunch0-0
-- 👀 I’m interested in creating new things,business,leadership,development.
+- 👀 I’m interested in creating blockchain app which can solve serious problems to make this world a better place.
 - 🌱 I’m currently learning web3.0 and blockchain